Fiscalisation and Real-Time Reporting in Spain

 FAQs

-VERI*FACTU is Spain’s verified invoicing system that ensures invoice records are secure, immutable, and traceable, allowing the Spanish Tax Agency to verify transactions.
+VERI*FACTU is Spain’s standardised verified invoicing system designed to ensure invoice records are secure, tamper-proof, and fully traceable.
+It enables the Spanish Tax Agency to verify transaction data integrity and monitor compliance through structured, controlled invoice generation processes.

 Yes.
-Businesses using non-certified software or failing to comply with fiscalization requirements may face fines of up to €50,000 per fiscal year.
+Companies that use non-certified invoicing software or fail to comply with Spain’s fiscalization requirements may face significant penalties.
+Fines can reach up to €50,000 per fiscal year, depending on the nature and extent of the non-compliance identified.

 Written by the Compliance & Growth Team